 - Positioning the business.
 A Business Broker/M&A Advisor with industry experience will understand the language of that industry and will be able to communicate this effectively to potential buyers both verbally and through their written marketing documents.

 Advisors can make a big difference in the speed of the sale of a business.
 You want advisors that are experienced in the business sales process.
 This includes attorneys, M&A Advisors, and accountants.
-You also want advisors that are proactive in the process of moving a deal forward and looking for common ground to negotiate things which can potentially stall a deal.
+You also want advisors that are proactive in the process of moving a deal forward and looking for common ground to negotiate things that can potentially stall a deal.
+Good advisors like professional business brokers will speed up the sale of your business.

 Unofficial “advisors” can also lengthen the time it takes to sell a company and can sometimes derail a deal altogether.
 It’s important to make up your own mind on the deal rather than be swayed by friends and family members that may not have all of the information and are giving advice that might not be based on much relevant experience.